rocket-pool/docs.rocketpool.net/docs/en/node-staking/backups.md

 Some locations may vary for Hybrid or Native users.
 :::

-In general, if you created your node wallet and minipools via the Smartnode, the only thing you truly need on hand to recover your node from a complete failure is the **mnemonic for your node wallet**
+In general, if you created your node wallet and minipools via the Smart Node, the only thing you truly need on hand to recover your node from a complete failure is the **mnemonic for your node wallet**
 Everything else can be recovered from that quite easily.

 If you have minipools that have externally-generated validator keys (e.g. you migrated from **Allnodes** to your own self-hosted node), you will need the private keystore files for your validators as well since they cannot be recovered from the node wallet.